-Tamarack North Project
+Tamarack North Project:

-- Modelling of potential impacts to the environment from the Tamarack North Project including air modeling, water quantity and quality impact modeling, as well as noise impact modelling; - Visual impact analysis to establish the visibility of the Tamarack North Project features; - Completion of a traffic study; - Preparation of a wetland delineation study; and - Reports and plans to support the development of the EIS.
+- Advance workplans to model potential impacts to the environment from the Tamarack North Project, including air modeling, surface water, groundwater and wetland impact modeling, geochemical modeling as well as visual and noise impact modelling; and - Commencing compilation of reports and plans to support the development of the future EIS data submittal.

 These documents would be in five categories: the completed EAW data submittal, baseline data reports, modelling reports, resource reports, and management plans.
 These reports would also support preparation of the future permit applications.

-Battery Minerals Processing Facility, North Dakota
+Battery Minerals Processing Facility, North Dakota:

-• Once the acquisition of the site in Mercer County is completed, undertake a Federal Environmental Assessment;
+Once the acquisition of the site in Mercer County is completed, undertake a Federal Environmental Assessment.